enviodev/docs/docs/subgraph-migration-tutorial.md

 After choosing the language, you will be prompted to enter the subgraph ID.

-Subgraph ID can be found on [theGraph](https://thegraph.com/hosted-service/subgraph).
+The subgraph ID can be found on [theGraph](https://thegraph.com/hosted-service).

 <img src="/img/subgraph-id.png" alt="subgraph-id" width="100%"/>

-This will automatically migrate network (chain ID and start block) and contract information into the configuration file required for indexing on Envio.
+This will automatically migrate the network (chain ID and start block) and contract information into the configuration file required for indexing on Envio.

 The migration will also import schema and ABI files for the associated contracts.